+Our studies examine meaningful learning experiences within a disciplinary context, specifically, the instruction and learning of physics.
 An underlying assumption that guides the work is that sensemaking and meaning making processes are derived from the nature, structure, norms and content of the discipline that is being learned, as well as the learner’s knowledge, emotional state, interest, and needs.
 In a meaningful learning process, emotion and cognition work in synergy, and the learner not only develops cognitively but also grows personally and emotionally.

 Postdocs and graduate students who are passionate about STEM education, have a solid background in physics and mathematics, and are interested in doing educational research in STEM, are warmly invited to apply.

 email@example.com, +972-4-829-3110 (office), +972-4-829-5634 (fax)